Machine learning tools comparison (2024): TensorFlow vs. PyTorch vs. Scikit-learn & More

 - Excellent Documentation: Scikit-learn has excellent documentation with detailed examples and explanations.

-- Integration with NumPy and SciPy: Scikit-learn is built on top of NumPy and SciPy, providing seamless integration with other popular scientific computing libraries.
+- Integration with NumPy and SciPy: Scikit-learn is built on top of NumPy and SciPy, providing integration with other popular scientific computing libraries.

 - Model Selection and Evaluation: Scikit-learn provides tools for model selection, cross-validation, and performance evaluation.